Why Does God Allow Suffering? Reasons Why a Loving God Allows Pain

 When we go through suffering of any kind, one of the most common questions people ask is “does God not care about what I am going through”?

-Well, it’s clear from His Word and what we know of Him that He cares, but it is difficult at times to feel that when you are in pain constantly.
+Well, it’s clear from His Word and what we know of His character as a sovereign God that He cares, but it is difficult at times to feel that when you are in pain constantly.
+In times of suffering it can be difficult to FEEL cared for, can’t it?

-However, there are different ways to look at that question and see what WE REALLY mean by it.
+However, there are different ways to look at that question, does God not care, and see what WE REALLY mean by it.
 Are we asking “Does God not care?” or are we really asking if God doesn’t care in the way we would like?

 First and foremost, does God want good things for us?

 Yes!
-Of course He does!
-God created us for good things and for us to be in relationship with Him.
+Of course, He does!
+The God of all comfort created us for good things and He created us for a relationship with Him.

-He would never want anything bad to happen to us.
+He would never desire anything bad for us.
 But He created a world where free will is given and sometimes our choices lead us to things like illness, suffering or devastation; if not as a result of our own actions then potentially as the result of someone else’s.
+Sometimes tragic events come at the hands of others and that has been part of the problem of human suffering through the ages.

 Our Choices Matter